zephir-lang/zephir-docs/en/motivation.rst

 Compilation vs Interpretation
 -----------------------------
-Compilation usually slows the development down, you will need a bit more of patience to make your code compiled before see it running.
+Compilation usually slows the development down; you will need a bit more of patience to make your code compiled before running it.
 Moreover, the interpretation tends to reduce the performance in favor of productivity.
-In some cases there is no any noticeable difference between the speed of the interpreted and compiled code.
+In some cases, there is no any noticeable difference between the speed of the interpreted and compiled code.

-Zephir requires compilation of your code, however the functionality is used from PHP that is interpreted.
+Zephir requires compilation of your code, however, the functionality is used from PHP that is interpreted.

 Once the code is compiled is not necessary to do so, however, interpreted code is interpreted each time it is run.
 A developer can decide which parts of your application should be in Zephir and which not.

 Statically Typed Versus Dynamically Typed Languages
 ---------------------------------------------------